yAudit/reports-website/reports/01-2023-TempleDAO-Origami.md

 The goal of Temple DAO's Origami product is to offer auto-compounded yield offerings on underlying strategies, maximising returns without sacrificing liquidity.
 The first strategy being offered is on [GLP and GMX](https://gmx.io/).
 Origami will be deployed on Arbitrum and Avalanche, the two chains where GMX is deployed, even though the current [Temple core contracts](https://docs.templedao.link/technical-reference/contracts) are deployed on Ethereum.

 The contracts of the Temple DAO Origami [Repo](https://github.com/TempleDAO/origami) were reviewed over 21 days.
-The code review was performed by 3 residents between January 23, 2023 and February 12, 2023.
+The code review was performed by 3 auditors between January 23, 2023 and February 12, 2023.
 The repository was under active development during the review, but the review was limited to the latest commit at the start of the review.
 This was commit [a31d192ab54ca7d21f2dee30c630a6ec1843b646](https://github.com/TempleDAO/origami/tree/a31d192ab54ca7d21f2dee30c630a6ec1843b646/apps/protocol) for the Temple DAO repo.

 ## Scope